Academic Appeals Policy

 - provide transparency in relation to how the determination was made;

-- notify the student of support services available to them; and
+student of support services available to them; and - notify the

-- notify the student of any further available avenues of appeal, external review or complaint.
+student of any further available avenues of appeal, external review or complaint.

 (23) If a determination is made to dismiss the appeal, the original decision will remain.